howmuchcostbabycanada/howmuchcostbabycanada.github.io/index.md

 ### Running expenses so far

+This is the ledger output report on Expenses:
 ```
-This is the ledger output report on expenses:

              $3044.48  Expenses
              $199.82    Clothes
               $15.00      H&M